As a girl born of the Wild West, I have a favorite quote from the Movie "Tombstone" that epitomizes Diabetes...

 As the Founder of Diabetes Activist (sponsor of this website) and a native Coloradan I would like to leave you with this thought...

 Whatever your interest, be it that of a family, an individual, or a group in need of our expertise, assisting our efforts as a sponsor, spokesperson, or supporter, or donating to further the multitude of issues we have dedicated ourselves to, we look forward to your participation in our mission, and we are glad to bring you with us on this journey.
-Thank you for your courage and support.
+Thank you in advance for your courage and support.